36Spokes/explorathon/README.md

 ![1668240466698](https://user-images.githubusercontent.com/54633461/201464994-be70eb55-7c96-4fbc-af60-32cac6015390.jpeg)

-##Step 4: Upload the code to the Aruidno
+## Step 4: Upload the code to the Aruidno
 We adapted this code from a piano project by Barqunics, avialbe on the Arduino Playground [here](https://create.arduino.cc/projecthub/Barqunics/paper-piano-with-arduino-e27da7?ref=tag&ref_id=piano&offset=1).
-Open up the Arduino IDE, create a new sketch and copy and paste this code into it (you can lean how to use the IDE [here](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2).
+Open up the Arduino IDE, create a new sketch and copy and paste this code into it (you can lean how to use the IDE [here](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2):

 ```